In this guide, we will explore the concept of an Odious number in C++ using various strategies and illustrations.

 Approach 1: Counting for several ones in binary representation.

-Let us take an example to check whether the given number is an Odious number or not:
+Let's consider an example to determine if a provided number is an Odious number or not:

 #include<iostream>